Samuel Roth

-Samuel Roth (1893–1974) was an American publisher and writer.
-Described as an "all-around schemer", he was the plaintiff in Roth v.
-United States (1957).
-The case was a Supreme Court ruling on freedom of sexual expression and whose minority opinion, regarding redeeming social value as a criterion in obscenity prosecutions, became a template for the liberalizing First Amendment decisions in the 1960s.
+Samuel Roth (1893 - July 3rd, 1974) was an American publisher and writer.
+He was the plaintiff in the landmark 1957 case Roth v.
+United States, in which the United States Supreme Court redefined the constitutional test for determining which constitutes obscene material unprotected by the First Amendment.
+It became a template for the liberalizing First Amendment decisions in the 1960s.

-Roth spent nine years in jail on state and federal obscenity convictions.
-These include eight years in Lewisburg Federal Penitentiary: from 1936 to 1939, and 1957 to 1961.
+Roth spent nine years in jail on state and federal obscenity convictions, spending eight years in Lewisburg Federal Penitentiary.